-Basis of presentation
+Basis of Presentation

-The accompanying unaudited financial statements as of September 30, 2018, for the three and nine months ended September 30, 2018, the three months ended September 30, 2017 and for the period from June 29, 2017 (inception) through September 30, 2017 have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and pursuant to rules and regulations of the Securities and Exchange Commission.
+The accompanying unaudited financial statements as of September 30, 2019, for the three and nine months ended September 30, 2019 and 2018, have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and pursuant to rules and regulations of the Securities and Exchange Commission.
 Accordingly, they do not include all of the information and footnotes required by U.S. GAAP.
 In the opinion of management, all adjustments (consisting of normal accruals) considered for a fair presentation have been included.
-Operating results for the three and nine months ended September 30, 2018 are not necessarily indicative of the results that may be expected for the year ending December 31, 2018.
-These unaudited condensed financial statements should be read in conjunction with the audited financial statements contained in the Company's final prospectus and Current Report on Form 8-K filed with the SEC on June 20, 2018 and June 28, 2018, respectively.
+Operating results for the three and nine months ended September 30, 2019 are not necessarily indicative of the results that may be expected for the year ending December 31, 2019.
+These unaudited condensed financial statements should be read in conjunction with the audited financial statements contained in the Company's Form 10-K filed with the SEC on March 5, 2019.
+The consolidated balance sheet as of December 31, 2018 is derived from the audited consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2018 filed with the SEC.